LoopObscura/LoopObscura/README.md

 </h1>

 <h3 align="center">AnAI/ML Developer with a focus on finance and quantitative trading.
-Exploring algorithmic strategies, data pipelines, and applied machine learning in finance, from Bangalore, India 🇨🇦</h3>
+Exploring algorithmic strategies, data pipelines, and applied machine learning in finance, from Bangalore, India</h3>

 <br/>